kysutrung/plant_potz/README.md

 ![Photo01](https://github.com/kysutrung/plant_potz/blob/main/mediaaaa/repo_cover1.jpg)

-# ALO ALO SỬA COVER ĐÊĐÊ

-# IoT Smart Irrigation System using ESP8266
+# PLANT POTZ - IoT Smart Irrigation System

 ## Introduction
 This project is an IoT-based smart irrigation system that monitors soil moisture, temperature and humidity to automate plant watering.
 The system utilizes an ESP8266 microcontroller, soil moisture sensors and temperature & humidity sensors.
 Users can control the system manually or set it to automatic mode for efficient water usage.